RiLights/aligntime/appstore_description_en.md

 _Promo text_:
 AlignTime was created by an Invisalign® User to meet all of the daily needs of Invisalign® (or SmileDirectClub®, ClearCorrect®, Candid®, etc.) Users alike.

+_Description_:
-Description Combining all of the functionalities needed in order to track Invisalign® wear times effortlessly and effectively, AlignTime is a great tool to support the journey towards straighter teeth for those who find themselves caught up in busy day-to-day life.
+Combining all of the functionalities needed in order to track Invisalign® wear times effortlessly and effectively, AlignTime is a great tool to support the journey towards straighter teeth for those who find themselves caught up in busy day-to-day life.
 Easy to use Aligners timer and Aligners reminders would help you to reach Invisalign® optimal daily wear time.
 AlignTime helps you stay on track with Invisalign® treatment by providing a simple and easy to use App.
 Reminders, calendar, and wear time statistics – all of this in one application.

 ## Key Features:
 - Reminder notifications, easy to set, so you would never forget to put your aligners on again.